 The Zamboni Company Today

-The Zamboni machine has evolved to become a highly effective, increasingly efficient battery-powered vehicle.
+The Zamboni machine has evolved to become a highly effective, increasingly efficient vehicle.
 The firm that produces it, however, has remained consistent.
-While it has expanded its operations to include factories in Canada and Europe, the Zamboni Company still operates out of Southern California, blocks away from the Iceland Skating Rink.
+While it has expanded its operations to include factories in Canada and Sweden, the Zamboni Company also still operates out of Southern California, blocks away from the Iceland Skating Rink.
 In fact, it’s not uncommon to come across a Zamboni machine cruising along the neighborhood streets on its way to be tested at the rink.

-Learn more about automotive history.
+Learn more automotive history.